santinieto/pokeAPI_globant/README.md

 PYTHON SCRIPTS UNITARY TESTING

+* Test-driven development (TDD): A few unitary tests were created to check the correct behavior of the pokeAPI_scripts.
+To run them just run:

+$ python ./pokeAPI/tests/tdd.py

+If everything is OK you will see a message in the command prompt like this one:

+$ python ./pokeAPI/tests/tdd.py
+$ ...
+$ ----------------------------------------------------------------------
+$ Ran 3 tests in 6.320s
+$
+$ OK

-In the directory ./ipython_test/ you can find the Jupyter notebook that i used to test the main functions to get the data from the external API.
+* Tradicional method: In the directory ./ipython_test/ you can find the Jupyter notebook that i used to test the main functions to get the data from the external API.
 To complement the unitary test i included the 'main' function in the script ./pokeAPI_globant/globantWebsite/pokeAPI/pokeAPI_scripts/pokeAPI_scripts.py that is useful to test the code that was finally implemented for this project.
 You can run the script unitarily with:

 $ python ./pokeAPI_globant/globantWebsite/pokeAPI/pokeAPI_scripts/pokeAPI_scripts.py